 How Students Pay for Their Courses

 Students at Delaware County Community College can obtain bills and receipts from Enrollment Central or through delaGATE.
-Planned for spring 2012, the College intends to transition to an e-billing system: watch for details.
 Students can pay their bills using cash, checks, credit cards, and traveler’s checks.
 Payments may be made via delaGATE.

 Opening a Bank Account

 Students interested in opening an account that would feel more comfortable having more information are welcome to make an appointment with an international student staff member.
 Be sure to read over all of the information you receive: different banks charge different fees for certain services.
 Choosing a bank is a personal decision: the College cannot be responsible for final selections or account management.

 Opening a checking account will provide a method for wire transfer of funds.
 Checks can be used to pay monthly bills like those for rent, telephone, and electricity.
 Be sure that there is enough money in your account to cover the amount of the check when the check is expected to be cashed.

 Remember to sign and date all of your checks.
 Your address goes in the upper left hand corner of the check.
 Here is an example of a check that is already filled out: